dvidelabs/flatcc/README.md

 example](https://github.com/dvidelabs/flatcc/blob/master/samples/reflection/bfbs2json.c)
 which converts a binary FlatBuffers schema into a JSON file.

+## Quickstart - compiling for read-only

-Assuming our above file is `monster_test.c` the following are a few ways to compile the project:
+Assuming our above file is `monster_example.c` the following are a few ways to compile the project for read-only - compilation with runtime library is shown later on.

     cc -I include monster_example.c -o monster_example

-    cc --std=c11 -I include monster_test.c -o monster_test
+    cc --std=c11 -I include monster_example.c -o monster_example

-    cc -D FLATCC_PORTABLE -I include monster_test.c -o monster_test
+    cc -D FLATCC_PORTABLE -I include monster_example.c -o monster_example

-Some files in `/include/flatcc/portable` are always used, but the `-D FLATCC_PORTABLE` flag includes additional files to support compilers lacking c11 features.
+The include path or source path is likely different.
+Some files in `include/flatcc/portable` are always used, but the `-D FLATCC_PORTABLE` flag includes additional files to support compilers lacking c11 features.

 ## Quickstart - wrapping type names